MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-create-notification-subscribers.md

 ---
 title: How to Create Notification Subscribers
-description: This article describes how to create a notification subscribers that will be added to notification subscriptions in Operations Manager.
+description: This article describes how to create notification subscribers that will be added to notification subscriptions in Operations Manager.
 author: mgoedtel
 ms.author: magoedte
 manager: cfreemanwa